 The course cannot be combined with the course BUS400N "Styring av større foretak", which is a very similar course in Norwegian.

-Three group assignment (2-4 students in each group) that have to be approved.
+One group assignment (2-4 students in each group).

 4 hour school exam.
 The exam can only be written in English.